 Under section 50.1(1) of the Occupational Health and Safety Act (OHSA) and O. Reg.
 33/12, OWA is required to educate, advise and represent non-union workers who have complaints under the Occupational Health and Safety Act (OHSA) that their employer may have engaged in a reprisal against them for exercising their rights under the OHSA.

-The OWA's reprisals mandate contributes to a prosperous and healthy Ontario through dispute resolution, expertise and contributing to a culture of health and safety across Ontario.
+The OWA's reprisals mandate contributes to a prosperours and healthy Ontario through effective and timely dispute resolution by a skilled legal team, contributing to a healthier and safer workplace culture across Ontario.

 OVERVIEW OF PROGRAMS AND ACTIVITIES